frossm/rpncalc/mdbook/src/Chapters/Installation.md

 ## Standard Uninstall

-If you wish to uninstall RPNCalc, just delete the file and, if you created an alias, remove that as well.
+If you wish to uninstall RPNCalc, simply delete the file and, if you created an alias, remove that as well.
 Easy and simple.

 However, RPNCalc does use the Java preferences to store the persistent stack contents, settings, and persistent memory slots.
 This system is located in different places depending on the OS and these are listed in the `Stacks Chapter`.

 It is very small and removing it is not really necessary, but if you like to keep things exceptionally tidy, delete the `org/fross/rpn/` entry (and everything below it) in the preference system.

 ## Snap Installation

 If you are on a Linux system and have Snap installed (it's comes default on most Ubuntu based distributions, but can be installed by most others if not already there), you can install RPNCalc as a snap.
 It does not require any special snap permissions.
 To install via snap use:

 `sudo snap install rpncalc`